-The Company operates in a cyclical industry where levels of cash flow have historically been correlated to market prices for commodities; in particular the prices of silver, copper, zinc and lead.
-Despite the current liquidity challenges, the La Negra mine is a valuable mining asset, which is currently producing operating cash flows for the Company.
+The Company operates in a cyclical industry where levels of cash flow have historically been correlated to market prices for commodities; in particular, the prices of silver, copper, zinc and lead.
+Despite the current liquidity challenges, the La Negra mine is a valuable mining asset.